The Astronomy Festival will be

 3:00pm Sep 28th - Guided walk to the Great Basin Observatory (Sign up in advance at Lehman Caves Visitor Center)

 8:30pm Sep 26th, 27th and 28th - Constellation Tour - Picnic Area at Lehman Caves Visitor Center

 Park Ranger Talent Show

-Each evening of the festival, an astronomy event will be held at the Lehman Caves Visitor Center and telescopes will be set up at our observing field, an easy five minute walk from the visitor center.
+Between 7:30pm and 11:30pm telescopes will be set up at our observing field, an easy five minute walk from the Lehman Caves Visitor Center.
 Dedicated volunteer astronomers will have many different telescopes available for public viewing, and our Great Basin Dark Rangers will be there to give you a tour of the night sky.

 Night Sky Photography Workshop

-Kids Program and Deep Space Certificate
+Kids' Programs and Deep Space Certificate

-Throughout the festival, we’ll have children’s programs both day and night.
-During a visit to the solar telescope, supplies will be available to make a special bracelet that changes color in the sun.
-Kids can also earn their Deep Space Certificate, one of our most popular programs.
+From 7:30pm to 8:30pm kids can also earn their Deep Space Certificate at the telescope viewing area.
 Attend a night-time stargazing event and learn about deep sky objects like galaxies and nebulas to earn the certificate (and a Milky Way candy bar!).